 It would be valuable to take detailed notes on these resources, including any questions that arise from your study of the literature.
-As a way of guiding your reading, consider that your first assessment for this module, due in the first week of term, will be a 1500- to 1800- word essay on the question below.
+As a way of guiding your reading, consider that your first assessment for this module will be a 1500- to 1800- word essay on the question below.
 Resources to which you don't refer will still be discussed in the tutorial, so it would be helpful to review them all.